 Here are a few ideas:

-- Sell prints or photo frames on Etsy and eBay
+- Sell prints or photo frames on Etsy and eBay (or consider making a custom calendar)

 - Sell or license your work on stock photography websites like iStock or ShutterStock